Constitutional Court Procedure Act

 (Suspension of Proceedings of Underlying Cases)

-When the petitioning court suspends the proceedings of the underlying case by a ruling on the grounds that it lodges a petition with the Constitutional Court under this Section, it shall include its pleading submitted in accordance with the preceding Article in the suspension ruling.
+When the petitioning court suspends the proceedings of the underlying case by an order on the grounds that it lodges a petition with the Constitutional Court under this Section, it shall include its pleading submitted in accordance with the preceding Article in the suspension order.
 In case of emergency, the petitioning court may take necessary measures.

 Article 58